Matanmoshes/Knowledge-Base/Docker/Deep Overview Java Application Deployment From Source Code to Deployment.md

 ---

-### Understanding Java Application Deployment: From Source Code to Deployment
+# Understanding Java Application Deployment: From Source Code to Containerized Deployment with Docker

-When you write a Java application, like the simple one you provided (`HelloWorld.java` and `Greeter.java`), the process of deploying this application involves several steps.
-These steps include compiling the source code, packaging it into a binary format (JAR file), and then deploying this binary to a server (e.g., Tomcat) where it can be executed.
-Let's break down each of these steps in detail.
+When you develop a Java application, the process of deploying it involves several critical steps: compiling the source code, packaging it into a JAR file, and then deploying this JAR file to a server (like Tomcat) for execution.
+This guide walks you through these steps using a Dockerfile that automates the build and deployment process.
+Additionally, we’ll explore how the `catalina.sh` script plays a role in running the Tomcat server.

+---
-#### 1. **Understanding the Java Source Code**
+## 1. **Understanding the Java Source Code**

 Your Java application consists of two main classes:

-- **HelloWorld.java**: This is the entry point of the application.
-It contains the `main` method, which is the starting point for any Java application.
+- **HelloWorld.java**: This is the entry point of the application, containing the `main` method, which is the starting point for any Java application.

 ```java
 package hello;